spacetelescope/science-platform-images/deployments/common/common-scripts/SYNC-INSTRUCTIONS.md

 users from accidentally modifying a notebook and saving changes to its original location.
-To edit an existing notebook, save it in a different directory, or with a different name and **change the permission on the copied notebook by using chmod because by default it is read-only**.
+To edit an existing notebook, save it in a different directory, or with a different name and **change the permission on the copied notebook by using chmod because by default it is read-only**. e.g if the copied notebook is named C827_SOC599_data_visualization.ipynb.. make sure you are in right directory where you copied the notebook and run this command `chmod u+wx  C827_SOC599_data_visualization.ipynb`.

 ### Read/Write Directories